SABS-R3/software-engineering-day4/_episodes/02-virtual-environments.md

 For an explanation of how it works, and the differences between pyenv an a virtual environment tool, see [their documentation](https://github.com/pyenv/pyenv).

 Before we go any further, let's make sure we don't have any virtual environments currently activated.
-If we don't currently have a virtual environment activated this will give us an error message - that's fine.
+If we don't currently have a virtual environment activated this will give us an error message or tell us to use `source deactivate` - that's fine.

 ~~~
 deactivate